Jashepp/customElements-mixinPropertiesAttributes/README.md

 import { mixinPropertiesAttributes, propTypes } from 'ce-mixinprops/index.js'; // or https://unpkg.com/ce-mixinprops

-// Define a class with the mixin on HTMLElement (or a class that extends it) export class exampleToggle extends mixinPropertiesAttributes(HTMLElement) {
+// Define a class with the mixin on HTMLElement (or a class that extends it)
+// * If you don't want the mixin within the class declaration, see below for alternate usage export class exampleToggle extends mixinPropertiesAttributes(HTMLElement) {

 	// Define the behaviour/options of properties